galenhuntington/g56/README.md

 remove 1, 2, 4, or 5 `0` characters from the end, according as whether
 the number of bytes padded on was 1, 2, 3, or 4.

-Although larger integers are used than in G43 and G86, all calculations can be comfortably done within 64-bit registers.
+Although larger integers are used than in G43 and G86, this calculation fits comfortably within a 64-bit integer or a double-precision float.

 A message of _n_ bytes is encoded as _n_+⌈2&#xfeff;_n_/5⌉ characters.
 As in G86, it preserves lexicographic order, and has the initial segment property.
 The encoding is reversible because each coefficient exceeds the next by a factor of at least 256.
 We also see the total cannot exceed 56⁷.

 ### Examples